ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3426](https://github.com/Live-Hack-CVE/CVE-2021-3426) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3426.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3426.svg)

 ## CVE-2021-3416
- A potential stack overflow via infinite loop issue was found in various NIC emulators of QEMU.
+ A potential stack overflow via infinite loop issue was found in various NIC emulators of QEMU in versions up to and including 5.2.0.
 The issue occurs in loopback mode of a NIC wherein reentrant DMA checks get bypassed.
 A guest user/process may use this flaw to consume CPU cycles or crash the QEMU process on the host resulting in DoS scenario.